Davy Fitzgerald: Waterford manager

 After a disappointing National League campaign in 2009, Waterford still qualified for the All-Ireland semi-final against Kilkenny.
 Despite a far better performance than the previous encounter, Waterford lost 2–23 to 3–15.

 In 2010 Fitzgerald guided Waterford back to the Munster final for a second consecutive year.
 Cork provided the opposition, however, a 2–15 apiece draw was the result.
 The subsequent replay saw Waterford win the provincial title by 1–16 to 1–13.

 Fitzgerald's final season in charge featured some high points as well as a lot of negative criticism.

+Fitzgerald was handed a four-week suspension by Central Hearing Committee for "abusive language towards a referee" in wake of Waterford NHL game against Tipperary in Semple Stadium.

 After a 7–19 to 0–19 trouncing at the hands of Tipperary in the 2011 Munster final, Waterford still reached a fourth successive All-Ireland semi-final.
 Kilkenny once again put a halt to Waterford's All-Ireland hopes with a six-point defeat.

 Following this defeat Fitzgerald informed the Waterford county board that he would not be seeking another term as manager of the senior hurling team bringing an end to his four years in charge.